Giuseppi's personality traits

 Yet it also means that Giuseppi has trouble getting fully rested.
 This must be especially hard for him considering the usual comfort level of his sleeping arrangements.
 We know he has slept in his van (maybe in the back on one of the many cheap beds he stole from us), in the broken down bus on the outskirts of Miniopolis (we can just imagine the discomfort and the constant cawing of crows), and in his hell-hole apartment in The Urbz (which surely has paper-thin walls).
 Giuseppi must be so sleep-deprived.
 Maybe that's part of the reason for the shadows around his eyes.
 Meep.

 Though, this curse is also helpful.
-Given that he's double-crossing people like Berkeley Clodd, who is a sneaky sadistic monster, and Daddy Bigbucks, who has no issue hiring people like Darius to rough people up... probably the only reason Giuseppi is able to sleep at all is that he is confident that he will wake up immediately at the slightest sound.
+Given that he's been on the run from the law and also double-crossing people like Berkeley Clodd, who is a sneaky sadistic monster, and Daddy Bigbucks, who has no issue hiring people like Darius to rough people up... probably the only reason Giuseppi is able to sleep at all is that he is confident that he will wake up immediately at the slightest sound.
 He sleeps badly, but, ironically, that lets him sleep at night.

 Brooding Sims often can't help themselves from contemplating the riddles, mystery, and meaning of life.
 Sometimes the weight of these incredibly deep thoughts can become a distraction, and can actually slow down the creative process slightly.